Sutton Coldfield: Education

 Highclare School, founded in 1932, is a primary and secondary school located on three sites in the Birmingham area.
 Two of the sites are located in Sutton Coldfield, with the other being located in nearby Erdington.
 The Sutton Coldfield facilities are on Lichfield Road in the Four Oaks area and in the Wylde Green area to the south, which houses the nursery.

-St Nicholas Catholic Primary School in Jockey Road is a voluntary aided Catholic primary school.
-Established in 1967, there are currently about 210 pupils.
-The school is oversubscribed.

 Sutton Coldfield in literature

 The town is mentioned in Shakespeare's Henry IV, Part 1, Act 4, scene 2.
 Falstaff, "on a public road near Coventry", who is leading a band of conscripted men on the way to what will be the Battle of Shrewsbury, tells Bardolph of his determination to march from Coventry to Sutton that evening:

 Falstaff: Bardolph, get thee before to Coventry; fill me a bottle of sack: our soldiers shall march through: we'll to Sutton-Co'fil' to-night.

 Kitty Aldridge's 2001 novel, Pop, is based in the town during the 1970s.

 Sutton Coldfield, specifically the aforementioned Sutton Park, is a pivotal location in Hekla's Children by James Brogden.
 Sutton Park was the site of a portal between the physical world and the spirit world of Un.

 The Sadness of The King George, a 2021 novel by Birmingham author Shaun Hand, is set in the town during summer 2005.